Lean Enterprise Institute Logo

 About Mark Graban

-Mark Graban is an internationally-recognized consultant, author, professional speaker, podcaster, and entrepreneur.
-He builds upon a deep education in engineering and management with practical experience working with executives and frontline employees in multiple industries to synthesize and practice methods including Lean management, continuous improvement, statistical methods, and people-centered leadership approaches.…
+An internationally-recognized management consultant and coach, Mark builds upon a deep education in engineering and management with practical experience working with executives and frontline employees in multiple industries to synthesize and practice methods, including lean management, continuous improvement, statistical methods, and people-centered leadership approaches.
+Mark has learned, practiced, and taught…

 Read more about Mark Graban